jemmy512/book-notes/Cpp/cpp-primer.md

 * delete: call destructor destruct object, free memory

 # 15 Object-Oriented Programming
+* what makes virtual calls slower [:link: Ref](https://eli.thegreenplace.net/2013/12/05/the-cost-of-dynamic-virtual-calls-vs-static-crtp-dispatch-in-c)
+    * Extra indirection (pointer dereference) for each call to a virtual method.
+    * Virtual methods usually can’t be inlined, which may be a significant cost hit for some small methods.
+    * Additional pointer per object.
+On 64-bit systems which are prevalent these days, this is 8 bytes per object.
+For small objects that carry little data this may be a serious overhead.
+        * This can definitely play a role in some scenarios (i.e. a lot of small objects where the additional memory means less of them fit into L1 data cache).

 # Chapter 16 Template
 1. Template arguments used for non type template parameters must be constant expression.